youngcoder45/ML-projects-in-python/README.md

-# 🧠 Machine Learning Projects in Python
+# 🧠 Machine Learning Projects in Python.

 Welcome to **Machine Learning Projects in Python** — a collection of end-to-end ML projects built by me while learning and mastering machine learning.
 This repository covers a wide range of projects from **beginner-friendly basics** to **advanced, production-grade implementations**, making it useful for: